griquelme/tidyms/docs/quickstart.rst

 Also, the detected peaks are stored in the :code:`peaks` attribute of the chromatogram and can be visualized in a plot:

-.. raw:: html
+.. bokeh-plot:: bokeh/chromatogram-with-peaks.py
-   :file: _static/chromatogram-with-peaks.html
+   :source-position: none

 You can read about the peak detection process :doc:`here<peak-picking>`.